yoheinakajima/babyagi/README.md

 The `prioritization_agent()` function is where OpenAI's API is used to reprioritize the task list.
 The function takes one parameter, the ID of the current task.
 It sends a prompt to OpenAI's API, which returns the reprioritized task list as a numbered list.

-Finally, the script uses Chroma to store and retrieve task results for context.
-The script creates a Chroma collection based on the table name specified in the TABLE_NAME variable.
-Chroma is then used to store the results of the task in the collection, along with the task name and any additional metadata.
+Finally, the script uses Chroma/Weaviate to store and retrieve task results for context.
+The script creates a Chroma/Weaviate collection based on the table name specified in the TABLE_NAME variable.
+Chroma/Weaviate is then used to store the results of the task in the collection, along with the task name and any additional metadata.

 # How to Use<a name="how-to-use"></a>